Collab-Barco-Solar/poente-boards/electric_project/telemetria_hardware/2020/Base Material/Current Sensing/Current from MPPT/Circuit_Projec_Notes.md

 ### Output Filter

 The filter circuit is a sensitive design and a lot a thought must be putted on.
 The RC input impedance of the filter can interfere and cause reading errors on the ADC.
-So, a good practice is to mantain the RC impedance as low as possible (witch can cause high output current from the sensor) and to achieve this goal  a balance must be made between the lowest possible impedance and the lowest dissipated power.
+So, a good practice is to maintain the RC impedance as low as possible (witch can cause high output current from the sensor) and to achieve this goal  a balance must be made between the lowest possible impedance and the lowest dissipated power.

 #### ADC Impedance Characteristics